top of page

 You may also like

-Remember that the funds in your trust account are NOT your company’s funds, that is the reason why we need to use trust accounting.
+Remember that the funds in trust account lawyer are NOT your company’s funds, that is the reason why we need to use trust accounting.

 Trust accounting is simply the bookkeeping of a trust account by state tax and accounting requirements.
 It involves separating the expenses of trust into different categories.
 If there are any business expenses carried on by a trust account, they are required to identify and offset against when it comes to the calculation of the business profit.
 Because the funds in a trust account are not our money, expenses for trust accounting management must also be recorded carefully.